basiliscos/dot-files/articles/rotor-v0.09.md

 avoid contract violation, shutdown timeouts should be tuned to allow client-actors unlink in time.

 (4) During shutdown the `registry_plugin_t` will unregister all registered names in the `registry`.

+(5) With the exception, when different event loops are used.
+When actors use event loop API direcly, they will, obviosly, change with event loop change, but that's outside of rotor.